andrewpolemeni/JavaApps/README.md

 # JavaApps

-This repository is just to learn Java through building hands on applications.
+This repository is just to learn Java through building small hands on applications.